KEMO-TV: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

 KEMO-TV (as KFTY) shut down its analog signal, over UHF channel 50, on February 17, 2009, the original date of the federally mandated transition from analog to digital television, which was later moved to June 12.
-The station's digital signal moved from its pre-transition UHF channel 54, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to UHF channel 32, using PSIP to display the KEMO-TV's virtual channel as 50 on digital television receivers.
+The station's digital signal moved from its pre-transition UHF channel 54, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to UHF channel 32, using virtual channel 50.